FlorianKn/Wormontwikkelaar/README.md

 ## Production server

-After Build and run project command, navigate to `http://localhost:8080/`.
+After executing commands "npm run build" and "npm run start", navigate to `http://localhost:8080/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding